POLITICAL ECONOMY - 2022/3

 Methods of Teaching / Learning

-courage thinking about the role of political economy in understanding economic outcomes and policy making;
+Weekly guided learning activities include (but are not limited to) self-tests, case studies, problem sets, and they are designed to encourage thinking about the role of political economy in understanding economic outcomes and policy making.

 The learning and teaching methods include: